-I use fragmented and partially erased forms, both figurative and written, which evoke traces of subjects that were once there although seemingly absent.
+I regularly use fragmented and partially erased forms, both figurative and written, which evoke traces of subjects that were once there although seemingly absent.
 These traces can be interpreted as passing moments in time and the existence of memory itself.
 Fissures are determined in my work through aspects of fragmentation and erasure but also frequently through the use of bare canvas and negative space.
 This, alongside the use of thread, stitch, and carving into wood to create relief woodcut prints, reflects upon the fragility and unreliability of the human body whilst treating the canvas/wood panel itself as the body.